One-milligram torsional pendulum toward experiments at the quantum-gravity interface: Abstract

-In this work, we develop the first generation of an experiment aiming to achieve a large figure of merit $\eta$ for the experimental quantum-gravity interface by developing and manipulating a 1-milligram suspended torsional pendulum.
-We demonstrate laser cooling of the pendulum motion through radiation-pressure feedback, suppressing the thermal motion from room temperature to an effective temperature of $240~\mu\text{K}$, extending the objects coherence length.
+In this article, we present the first generation of an experiment aimed at the quantum-gravity interface, where we develop and manipulate a 1-milligram suspended torsional pendulum.
+We demonstrate laser cooling of the pendulum motion through radiation-pressure feedback, suppressing the thermal motion from room temperature to an effective temperature of $240~\mu\text{K}$.
 Cooling is achieved by first optically trapping the torsional motion to shift its frequency from 6.72~Hz to 18.0~Hz, and then by critically damping the motion.
-With the developed system, we benchmark a quantum-gravity figure-of-merit $\eta=5\times10^{-6}$ that we will put into context below.
-In addition to this main result, the achieved cooling levels significantly surpass the lowest reported motional temperatures in the microgram-to-kilogram mass window --- 6~mK for the gram scale \cite{PhysRevLett.99.160801} and 15~mK for the milligram scale \cite{PhysRevA.94.033822} --- and the achieved torque sensitivity of $1.2\times10^{-18}$N$\cdot$m/$\sqrt{\textrm{Hz}}$ constitute a record value for the milligram scale -- a factor of 10 beyond reference \cite{PhysRevA.101.011802}.
+With the developed system, we benchmark a quantum-gravity figure-of-merit $\eta=4\times10^{-9}$ and a purity $\mathcal{P}=1.4\times 10^{-6}$ that we will put into context below.
+The achieved cooling levels significantly surpass the lowest reported motional temperatures in the microgram-to-kilogram mass window --- 6~mK for the gram scale \cite{PhysRevLett.99.160801} and 15~mK for the milligram scale \cite{PhysRevA.94.033822} --- and the achieved torque sensitivity of $1.2\times10^{-18}$ N~m~Hz\textsuperscript{-1/2} constitute a record value for the milligram scale -- a factor of 10 beyond reference \cite{PhysRevA.101.011802}.
+For a detailed discussion of a concrete example to realize gravitational entanglement between two pendulums with systems similar to the one pursued here, see \cite{miki2024}.
+There, the feasibility of steady-state entanglement generation is analyzed, highlighting the importance of measurement-based state conditioning and feedback cooling in the presence of relevant decoherence effects.

-\section{Setup}
+\subsection{Setup}